 Procedures and treatments related to the process of healing from accident-related injuries may be considered rehabilitation expenses.
 This includes physical therapy and occupational therapy treatments.
 In order to qualify as a rehabilitation expense, a few criteriums must be met.
 The treatment must be necessary for the specific circumstance, the cost must be reasonable in comparison to the predicted outcome, and the care will make a substantial contribution to the rehabilitation process.

 Most insurance companies try to pay as little as possible for claims, it is important to speak to an experienced lawyer before accepting a settlement.
 An accident attorney will review your case and help uncover expenses that you may have not known would qualify for coverage.

 Learn More: What Does a Car Accident Lawyer Do?

 While economic losses refer to quantifiable financial expenses, non-economic damages refer to subjective, non-monetary losses.
 You may have frequently heard the term "pain and suffering," that's what people are referring to.
 This includes compensation for:

-The state of Illinois is an at-fault state, meaning on party can be held accountable for all of the damages after an auto accident.
-After a collision, many people want to be polite and forgiving, but may not be able to foresee the long term effects of the incident.
+The state of Illinois is an at-fault state, meaning one party can be held accountable for all of the damages after an auto accident.
+After a collision, many people want to be polite and forgiving, but may not be able to foresee the long-term effects of the incident.
 Some injuries do not surface immediately.
 Certain mental issues may arise over a period of time.
 After an accident, it is important to see a physician for a check-up and to speak with an accident attorney before moving forward.
 You should never suffer the long-term financial and emotional burden of an event that was not your fault.